Timmilli/makers_F18/README.md

 This project is made by two engineering students looking to make the cockpit of a FA18-C Hornet that would be usable for the game DCS.

-More info here (it is in French): https://www.eirlab.net/2025/02/27/panneau-de-controle-cockpit-davion/

 # Tools

 Already existing tools will be used for this project.